flipperdevices/flipperzero-good-faps/hid_app/.catalog/README_BLE.md

 # Pairing

 After selecting a mode, open the Bluetooth settings on your computer or smartphone and search for new devices.
-The Flipper Zero will appear as `Control [NAME]`, where `[NAME]` is the name of your Flipper Zero.
+The Flipper Zero will appear as "Control [NAME]", where "[NAME]" is the name of your Flipper Zero.
 Pair with the device and it will be ready to use.

 # Modes